Turkey detains ministers' sons, businessmen in graft probe - sources

 "It is a very bold move by the movement, one that you can't possibly ignore.
 It is a battle to curb each other's power," said Ahmet Sik, a journalist detained for a year over his book on Gulen's life and influence.

-Gulen could not challenge Erdogan at the polls and has said he has no plans for a party.
-But with his influence, not least in the AK Party, he could undermine the authority of a man who has dominated politics for a decade.
-Erdogan's decline, though yet a distant prospect, would create huge uncertainty.

 Turkey holds local polls in 2014 that will be a test of Erdogan's power after a year that has seen unprecedented protests and riots against what some opponents see as an authoritarian style of government.
-He retains enormous popularity, especially in his Anatolian heartland.
+He remains broadly popular but some see his vulnerability in a rift with Hizmet.

 Tuesday's operation, launched by the chief prosecutor's office in Istanbul, consisted of three separate investigations, according to the website of the mainstream daily Hurriyet.